 Appendix D: Volunteer or Contractor Collection Notice

 This policy supersedes all previous policies relating to matters contained therein.
-In so much as any aspect of this policy may appear to be in conflict with another Archdiocesan system or school-based policy, then precedence is to be given to this policy.
+In so much as any aspect of this policy appears to be in conflict with another archdiocesan system or school-based policy, then precedence is to be given to this policy.

 Review may be triggered by legislative change.